AgentHub

 ToolKey signalWhy it makes the shortlistCaveat

-GitHub CopilotFit score 9/10GitHub Copilot is still the safest team default because it fits existing GitHub workflows, broad IDE coverage, and governance expectations without jumping to premium IDE pricing.Developers who want a fully agentic coding workspace may still find it conservative.
+GitHub CopilotFit score 9/10GitHub Copilot is still the lowest-risk team default because it fits existing GitHub workflows, broad IDE coverage, and governance expectations without jumping to premium IDE pricing.Developers who want a fully agentic coding workspace may still find it conservative.

 CursorFit score 9/10Cursor becomes the better fit when the team will genuinely spend hours a day inside Cursor 3's coding workspace, using parallel agents, local-cloud handoff, or Design Mode rather than lightly sampling a premium editor.The higher team seat price becomes painful quickly if only a minority of developers use the advanced workflow heavily.